Kitchen Sink Pea Salad

 Try this green pea “guacamole”.

 Everything-but-the-kitchen-sink salads are fun, because every bite contains something interesting.
-Check out this summery kitchen sink salad with creamy BBQ dressing.
+Check out these favorites:

 - 24 ounces frozen sweet peas (2 12-ounce bags)